Let’s start at the top and cover a few questions. What is a KOL, what does it mean, what do they do, and are they also influencers?

 Let’s explore the typical characteristics of KOLs and why brands choose to work with them for their influencer marketing campaigns.

 A KOL is well-known in their field for their expertise.
-Their extensive experience and knowledge mean they are well-respected and trusted by their peers and therefore have a strong influence within their industry.
+Their extensive experience and knowledge mean they are well-respected and trusted by their peers and therefore strongly influence their industry.
 People will look to them for their analysis of trends and challenges in a particular industry as they are considered a leading voice.

 KOLs actively communicate about current events affecting their industry.
 An example that we can all relate to is the pandemic.
 We regularly saw the same doctors and scientists writing news articles, attending television and radio interviews, and sharing their opinion on the best measures to reduce the spread of the disease.
 As highly qualified professionals, these doctors and scientists acted as KOLs, advising the public and national and international public health organizations about managing the pandemic.
 These appearances also extended to KOLS who have established themselves among mainstream audiences and helped to bridge the gap between academic and scientific messaging with a more relatable individual.